SuminoeRabbits/chisel3-device_under_test/README.md

-## How to modify these files for your own design needs
+## 4.How to modify these files for your own design needs

  ### chisel3-device_under_test/src/main/scala/dut.scala
  This is file to describe DUT(device under test) and its TB(testbench).
 You can modify your DUT and TB whatever you like.